Friday, June 27, 2008

 First, Libby Gruner's Children's Lit Book Group feels a rare twinge of nostalgia as she contemplates sending her daughter off to college:

-"Three of my favorite read-alouds are Beatrix Potter's The Tale of Peter Rabbit, Maurice Sendak's Where the Wild Things Are, and Ezra Jack Keats's The Snowy Day.
+"Three of my favorite read-alouds are Beatrix Potter's , Maurice Sendak's , and Ezra Jack Keats's .
 These three wouldn't seem to tell me much about a child going off to college, and indeed they don't.
 But they do tell about the power of the imagination, the appeal of the unknown, and the comforts of home, in ways I'm finding helpful right now."

 And in Me and My House, Elrena Evans is way too tired for nostalgia: